Lynne Sachs: Early life and education

 Sachs graduated from Brown University with a major in history, and a focus on studio art.
 She developed an interest in experimental documentary filmmaking while attending the 1985 Robert J. Flaherty Documentary Film Seminar through a scholarship.
 There, she was inspired by the works of Bruce Conner, who would later become her mentor, and Maya Deren.
 She took her first media arts classes at Global Village and Downtown Community Television Center in New York City.
 Soon thereafter, Sachs moved to San Francisco to attend San Francisco State University and later the San Francisco Art Institute.

-It was during this time that she studied and collaborated with Trinh T. Minh-ha, George Kuchar, Craig Baldwin, and Gunvor Nelson.
+It was during this time in San Francisco that she studied and collaborated with George Kuchar, Trinh T. Minh-ha, Craig Baldwin, and Gunvor Nelson.
 During this time, she produced her early, experimental works on celluloid which took a feminist approach to the creation of images and writing— a commitment that has grounded her body of work ever since.